ials/seminario2/README.md

 - Lecturer reminds what to write in first chapter of the Master Thesis:
   - [Introduction](https://student.unsw.edu.au/introductions)

+- Lecturer reviews repository for master thesis on geomatics at [TUDelft](https://repository.tudelft.nl/)

 - Práctica:
   Students **revise** the first chapter (or any) of the Master Thesis